 Congress and the White House must continue working together to enact meaningful reforms that would ensure people exiting incarceration and those with a conviction or arrest history are able to obtain safe, stable, affordable housing.
-In early 2024, HUD's updated guidance and rules for PHAs related to the use of criminal or arrest records in tenant screening is expected to be released from OIRA.
-The CFPB and FTC may also take further action to limit the discretion third-party tenant screening companies have in screening out applicants with conviction histories.
+While the NPRM "Reducing Barriers to HUD-Assisted Housing" was not ultimately published, the incoming Trump Administration should continue the important work of reducing unnecessary barriers to affordable housing and ensuring people with conviction histories have a fair opportunity for a second chance.